tanav2202/starred/README.md

 ## Others

+- [google-research/tuning_playbook](https://github.com/google-research/tuning_playbook) - A playbook for systematically maximizing the performance of deep learning models.
 - [louisfb01/best_AI_papers_2022](https://github.com/louisfb01/best_AI_papers_2022) - A curated list of the latest breakthroughs in AI (in 2022) by release date with a clear video explanation, link to a more in-depth article, and code.
 - [grananqvist/Awesome-Quant-Machine-Learning-Trading](https://github.com/grananqvist/Awesome-Quant-Machine-Learning-Trading) - Quant/Algorithm trading resources with an emphasis on Machine Learning
 - [ahkarami/Deep-Learning-in-Production](https://github.com/ahkarami/Deep-Learning-in-Production) - In this repository, I will share some useful notes and references about deploying deep learning-based models in production.